kutluhana/Leetcode/README.md

 83. Remove Duplicates from Sorted List -> solve it again
 206. Reverse Linked List -> solved ✓
 24. Swap Nodes in Pairs -> solved ✓
+2130.
+Maximum Twin Sum of a Linked List -> solved ✓